webdesigns23/flask-sqlalchemy-many-many-relationships-technical-lesson/README.md

 An employee is assigned to work on many projects, and a project may have many employees assigned to it.
 The database needs to keep track of the employee's role on the project, along with the dates they start and end working on the project.
-We'll use an **association object** to capture the relationship between an employee and a project, along with the attributes (`role`, `start_date`, `end_date`) that are specific to the assignment.
+Since this join table is responsible for more information than just establishing the many-to-many relationship between projects and employees, we’ll use an **association object** to capture the relationship between an employee and a project, along with the attributes (`role`, `start_date`, `end_date`) that are specific to the assignment.